Board of Directors

 follow me on

-The Board currently consists of 19 members.
+The Board currently consists of 20 members.
 The WFDF Members vote in annual Board elections each November.
-Board Members are normally elected for 2 year terms, with roughly half the Board positions up for election each year.
-Terms of office start on January 1st the following year and conclude 31st December the year after that.
+Board Members are normally elected for four year terms, with roughly half the Board positions up for election every other year.
+Terms of office start on January 1st the following year and conclude 31st December of the fourth year.

 Board of Directors Tasks Include: